About the Tour

 Overnight Location: Nagahama

-Today we will watch the Sekigahara Battle dramatization put on by local re-enactors, and again participate in the festival.
-But first we will gather near Mitsunari’s base camp to see and cheer on those that opted to don their own samurai armour.
+Today we will watch the Sekigahara Battle dramatization put on by re-enactors gathered from across Japan, and again participate in the festival.
+First however, we will gather near Mitsunari’s base camp to see and cheer on those tour participants that opted to don their own samurai armour.
 We will then mingle with the other Samurai giving speeches and demonstrations prior to posing for photos.
 After the photo op we will watch the samurai re-enactors march to the town square to dazzle us as they match wits and bring the battle of Sekigahara alive – Japanese style…

-We will then have time to visit the booths we missed, grab a bite to eat and visit with the locals prior to departing the festival in the evening to see us return to Nagoya.
+We will then have time to explore the booths we missed, grab a bite to eat and visit with the locals prior to departing the festival to return to Nagoya.

 After freshening up, we will head out on our last evening together and Farewell Dinner at a local Izakaya.